 My short story, Horns in the Hat Works, has been published in Issue Six of Cabinet of Heed.
 The story is about how we learn, how we share knowledge — and saxophones.

 Hear me read one of my short stories in the latest podcast from OPEN PEN magazine!
-The podcast is called PENCAST, and my story is called Some People Just Have a Tiny Problem in Their Heart.
-It’s about a character who remembers the first time he saw adults confronting grief.
-You can find details about how to download the podcast from iTunes and Podbean here.
-The episode of the podcast that features my story is called FOUNTAINS & SIRENS.
+The story is called Some People Just Have a Tiny Problem in Their Heart.

 My short story, At Once in Harmony and Discord, has been published in a book of new fiction.
-I wrote the story for a close friend of mine, who sadly died a couple of years ago.
-It explores the balance between control and freedom in our lives: You can watch me read a passage from the story here…
+Watch me read a passage from the story here.

 My short story, Nothing Like a Kiss, has been published by Obliterati Press.
-It’s about authority — and questioning it.
-You can watch me reading a passage from the story here:
+Watch me reading a passage from the story here.

 Clear the decks, uninstall the software: Brass and woodwind instruments are making a comeback.
 Why?
 Because they tell it like it is – with no bullshit.

-Most jazz lovers have had friends ask what it is about this often unapproachable-seeming music that speaks to them.
-For me it is closely tied to the culture of the standard: Compositions that are only very loosely attached to the artists who created them, instead belonging to a common pool – melodic resources, free-to-use.
+One of the biggest reasons I love jazz music is the culture of the standard: Compositions that are only very loosely attached to their creator, instead belonging to a common pool – melodic resources, free-to-use.

 My name is Matty Bannond, I’m a writer of short fiction – now working on my first novel.